Is $130,000 a Good Salary for a Single Person?

 If you’re single and earning $130,000 a year, you’ll likely find you can live pretty comfortably in most parts of the U.S.

-According to the Bureau of Labor Statistics (BLS), the median salary nationwide was about $59,228 in the first quarter of 2024, which means at $130,000, you’re earning more than twice what the average worker makes in a year.
+The average annual wage of an American worker is about $70,000 as of 2024, which means at $130,000, you’re earning significantly more than what the average worker makes in a year.

-Of course, if the cost of living is higher than average where you are, if you’re carrying a heavy debt load, or if you have champagne taste, you still may struggle to stretch your paycheck and achieve your financial goals.
+Of course, if the cost of living where you live is higher than the average, if you’re carrying a heavy debt load, or if you have champagne taste, you still may struggle to stretch your paycheck and achieve your financial goals.

-Read on for a look at how a $130,000 salary might stack up depending on your location and other factors.
+Read on to find out how a $130,000 salary might stack up depending on your location and other factors.

 Is $130,000 a Good Salary?